datafold/data-diff/README.md

 **3. Run Unit Tests**

-There are more than 1000 tests for all the different type and database combinations, so we recommend using a parallel runner.
+There are more than 1000 tests for all the different type and database combinations, so we recommend using `unittest-parallel` that's installed as a development dependency.

 ```shell-session
 $ poetry run unittest-parallel -j 16 #  run all tests